ComplianceTrackerOrg/compliance-tracker/apps/angular-app/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Spartan UI

+To generate spartan UI components, use the following command:

+ng g @spartan-ng/cli:ui {component name}

+{component name} can be found here: [Components documentation](https://www.spartan.ng/components/accordion)

+Note: Used version 3 (3.4.13) of tailwindcss as this is peer dependency on `@spartan-ng/ui-core`